 Experience the full horror of the night the Titanic sank in this real-time animation showing what happened as the ship was slowly dragged into the cold depths.

-After touring the US for several years as a grotesque cautionary exhibit, the wreckage of the car that legendary actor James Dean died in vanished without a trace.
+After touring the US for several years as a grotesque cautionary exhibit, the wreckage of Little Bastard, the cursed car that legendary actor James Dean died in, vanished without a trace.

 The last photo of James Dean, taken just hours before his death.